-- When Locked Print is selected as the job type, the image data is saved directly to the HDD as a Locked Print document, without being printed out.
-Locked Print documents stored in the HDD can then be printed out from Web Image Monitor or the MFP operation panel, after which the page location data is deleted at the conclusion of the job. - When Save to Document Server is selected as the job type, the image data is stored directly to the HDD as a Document Server document, without being printed out.
+- When Locked Print or Hold Print is selected as the job type, the image data is saved directly to the HDD as a Locked Print or Hold Print document, without being printed out.
+Locked Print and Hold Print documents stored in the HDD can then be printed out from Web Image Monitor V2 or the MFP operation panel, after which the page location data is deleted at the conclusion of the job. - When Stored Print is selected as the job type, the image data is saved directly to the HDD as a Stored Print document, without being printed out.
+Just as with the above, Stored Print documents stored in the HDD can also be printed out from Web Image Monitor V2 or the MFP operation panel, however these documents remain in HDD memory even after the conclusion of the print job. - When Save to Document Server is selected as the job type, the image data is stored directly to the HDD as a Document Server document, without being printed out.
 The necessary bibliographic information for the image data is stored in the HDD along with the image data itself.
 The bibliographic information is part of the print management data, and includes information such as the page size, paper type and number of sets.

-Document Server documents stored in the HDD can then be printed out from the MFP operation panel or from Web Image Monitor, after which they remain stored in the HDD.
+Document Server documents stored in the HDD can then be printed out from the MFP operation panel or from Web Image Monitor V2, after which they remain stored in the HDD.
 These documents remain stored in the HDD even if the main power is turned off.